fjwright/Emacs-REDUCE/README.md

 ## Building Emacs REDUCE

+The primary repository for this project is on [GitHub](https://github.com/fjwright/Emacs-REDUCE) but every so often I will upload what I regard as a reasonably stable and usefully improved snapshot to the secondary repository on [SourceForge](https://sourceforge.net/p/reduce-algebra/code/HEAD/tree/trunk/generic/emacs/REDUCE).

-Download the current ESL file set to some directory, which I will call `REDUCE`, but its name is not significant.
+Download the files in this repository (or clone it) to some directory, which I will call `REDUCE`, but its name is not significant.
 Download the directory

 https://sourceforge.net/p/reduce-algebra/code/HEAD/tree/historical/r38/packages